umbraco/UmbracoDocs/sustainability-best-practices/editor/content-types.md

 * Why: Text consumes the least amount of energy and bandwidth.

 ### Limit the Use of Images
 * Action: Use images only when they add value.
-Opt for compressed formats like WebP or SVG.
+Opt for compressed formats like WebP or SVG (Scalable Vector Graphics).
 * Why: It reduces bandwidth and energy consumption.

 ### Be Mindful of Videos